ssprowls/DatabseProject/README.md

 Spencer Sprowls: Chief Designer

 ### Project Instructions:
 Download all source files.

-From the directory containing all of our source files, compile with "javac \*.java" and run with "java GUI".
-This should launch a Java window running our project.
+On OS X/Linux: From the directory containing all of our source files, compile and run our program with the command "./run"